LifnaJos/Data_Structures-Theory-Lab-NADPC32/Lab_Experiments/Lab_2_Appln_Stack.md

 # Experiment  - 2 : Applications on Stack
 ## Theory :
-- Algorithm to convert Infix to Postfix
+- Algorithm for Parenthesis Matching
-- Algorithm to evaluate Postfix Expression
+- Algorithm for Conversion of Infix Expression to Postfix Expression
-- Algorithm to check whether the input expression has balanced Parenthesis
+- Algorithm for Postfix Expression evaluation
 ## Program :
 - Print out of complete program
 ## Output :